 Shall – As used in this Standard, the word ‘shall’ means that the action specified is mandatory and must be accomplished by the responsible party.

+Sleeping Unit – A room or space in which people sleep, which can also include permanent provisions for living, eating, and either sanitation or kitchen facilities but not both.
+Such rooms and spaces that are also part of a Dwelling Unit are not sleeping units.

-Solar Absorptance – The ratio of the embodied energy of normal incident sunlight divided by the total of the reflected and transmitted energy associated with a given material.
+Solar Absorptance – The fraction of normal incident solar radiation striking a surface that is not reflected or transmitted.

-Specific Leakage Area (SLA) – The unitless ratio of the Effective Leakage Area (ELA) of a home enclosure as defined by ASHRAE Standard 62.2-2013 divided by the home’s Conditioned Floor Area, given in the same units of measure.
+Specific Leakage Area (SLA) – The unitless ratio of the Effective Leakage Area (ELA) of a home enclosure as defined by ASHRAE Standard 62.2 divided by the home’s Conditioned Floor Area, given in the same units of measure.

+Supply Ventilation System (Supply System) – One or more fans that supply outdoor air to the Dwelling Unit.
+Supply ventilation systems shall be designed and constructed to provide ventilation air directly from the outdoors to the Dwelling Unit.

-Threshold Specifications – A set of qualification criteria which are established based on a Worst-Case Analysis with consideration of all options or a set of prescriptive specifications.
+Threshold Specifications – A set of qualification criteria thatare established based on a Worst-Case Analysis of an explicit design specification.

 Therm – An energy unit equal to 100,000 British Thermal Units (Btu); usually used to measure the consumption of natural gas.